liferay/liferay-central-test-2/modules/sdk/gradle-plugins-js-module-config-generator/README.markdown

 ### ConfigJSModulesTask

-Tasks of type `ConfigJSModulesTask` extend `ExecuteNodeScriptTask`, so all its properties and methods, such as `args`, `inheritProxy` and `workingDir` are available.
-The `ConfigJSModulesTask` instances also implement the [`PatternFilterable`](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/util/PatternFilterable.html) interface, which allows to specify include and exclude patterns for the files in [`sourceDir`](#sourcedir) to process.
+Tasks of type `ConfigJSModulesTask` extend `ExecuteNodeScriptTask`, so all its properties and methods, such as `args`, `inheritProxy`, and `workingDir`, are available.
+The `ConfigJSModulesTask` instances also implement the [`PatternFilterable`](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/util/PatternFilterable.html) interface, which lets you specify include and exclude patterns for the files in [`sourceDir`](#sourcedir) to process.

 They also have the following properties set by default: